obruendl/linux_driver_tutorial/doc/03_setup.md

 Now assign the address *0x43C10000* to the new IP-Core.
-You could use any other address but all examples will contain this address.
+You could use any other address but all examples will assume this address, so it's recommended to keep this address.
 ![address.png](03_pics/address.png)